Everything You Need to Know: A Parent’s Guide to Delayed Cord Clamping

 Enhanced neurodevelopment?
 Potential health benefits?
 A smarter baby?
 Mommies-to-be everywhere are saying sign me up!

-Delayed cord clamping is the practice of waiting to clamp and cut a newborn baby’s umbilical cord until after the placenta is delivered.
+Delayed cord clamping is the practice of waiting to clamp and cut a newborn baby’s umbilical cord, as opposed to almost immediately clamping, as is common.
+The extent of the delay can vary, depending on the wishes of the family and medical team.

 Studies show that only 80 ml of blood is transferred from the placenta in the first minute following birth, while 115 ml are supplied after three minutes.
 Halting blood flow too early reduces the total supply of blood to a newborn and decreases the amount of iron intake, while waiting longer than 3 minutes offers no additional benefit to the baby.